All we know about Kate Forbes’ Free Church of Scotland and its beliefs

 Kate Forbes: What is the Free Church of Scotland and what are its beliefs?

-Forbes is currently Scottish finance secretary the favourite to replace Nicola Sturgeon as SNP leader
+Scottish finance secretary current favourite to replace Nicola Sturgeon as SNP leader

-SNP MSP Kate Forbes has been engulfed by controversy after saying she would have voted against gay marriage.
+Scottish National Party (SNP) MSP Kate Forbes has been engulfed in controversy after saying she would have voted against gay marriage.

 The Scottish finance secretary was among the favourites to replace Nicola Sturgeon as party leader after she announced she would be stepping down last week.

-But Ms Forbes has faced backlash for some of her views, having said she would have opposed gay marriage as “a matter of conscience” if she had been an MSP when it became law in Scotland in 2014.
+But Ms Forbes has faced a backlash over some of her views, having said she would have opposed gay marriage as “a matter of conscience” if she had been an MSP when it became law in Scotland in 2014.

 She later told Sky News she believes having children outside of marriage is “wrong”, saying it was something she would personally “seek to avoid”.